fmkeke/LaTeX2JS/packages/react/README.md

 # @latex2js/react

-React components for LaTeX rendering with full support for mathematical notation, PSTricks graphics, and interactive elements.
+React components for LaTeX rendering with support for mathematical notation, PSTricks graphics, and interactive elements.

 ## Installation